 In this article, we’ll cover exactly how vehicle service contracts work and show you how to tell if a plan is or isn’t worth it.
 We’ve reviewed the best extended car warranty providers and recommend getting multiple quotes from industry leaders to find the best price.
-Start by checking out our top recommendations below.
+Start by checking out our top recommendations above.

 What Are Vehicle Service Contracts?

 Auto dealers and independent warranty companies offer vehicle service contracts to cover mechanical repairs after a car’s factory warranty expires.
 Many plans come with extra perks like roadside assistance.
 Leading providers offer multiple plan options and allow drivers to visit any licensed facility for repairs, including dealerships and independent shops.

 When you get a quote for a vehicle service contract, you’ll see that you can usually choose from a selection of coverage lengths, plans and deductibles.
 Coverage lengths are based on your car’s mileage and age.
 For example, a plan that covers up to 8 years/100,000 miles would expire when your vehicle exceeds either of these limits.

 Vehicle service contracts can last a very long time.
 For example, leading providers can cover vehicles up to 200,000 or even 250,000 miles.
 Considering even the best new vehicle warranty only covers specific parts up to 100,000 miles, that’s a significant amount of coverage.
 Let’s take a look at a few standard coverage options next.